openharmony/docs/en/application-dev/reference/apis/js-apis-fileio.md

 createStream(path: string, mode: string): Promise&lt;Stream&gt;

-Opens a file stream based on the file path.
+Creates a stream based on the file path.
 This API uses a promise to return the result.

+> **NOTE**
+>
+> This API is deprecated since API version 9.
+Use [fs.createStream](js-apis-file-fs.md#fscreatestream) instead.

 **System capability**: SystemCapability.FileManagement.File.FileIO